zama-ai/fhevm-contracts/docs/governance/GovernorAlphaZama.md

 The number of votes in support of a proposal required in order for a quorum to be reached and for a vote to succeed.

-_It is set at 400,000, which is 4% of the total supply of the Comp token._
+_It is set at 400,000, which is 4% of the total supply of the ConfidentialERC20Votes token._

 ## VOTING_DELAY